The Finest Scleral Buckle Surgery in NagercoiL | Procedure, Surgery Cost & Success Rate

 Scleral Buckle Recovery Time

-Recovery depends on how well you follow the doctor’s instructions.
-This includes protecting the eyes while bathing or showering to prevent soap from entering the eyes, avoiding swimming or using contact lenses to prevent unclean water from entering the eyes, avoiding high-altitude travel, avoiding sleeping while lying on the back, etc.
+Recovery from scleral buckle surgery depends on following the doctor’s instructions.
+Usually, the recovery time after the surgery takes about two to four weeks, depending on your age and type of incision.
+The recovery phase includes protecting the eyes while bathing or showering to prevent soap from entering them, avoiding swimming or using contact lenses to prevent unclean water from entering the eyes, avoiding high-altitude travel, sleeping while lying on the back, etc.

-You should place an ice pack over the eye for 10 to 20 minutes for the first few days to reduce swelling.
-Sometimes, the doctor may suggest applying the ice pack every 2 to 3 hours for the first 3 days.
+It would be best to place an ice pack over the eye for 10 to 20 minutes for the first few days to reduce swelling.
+Sometimes, the doctor may suggest applying the ice pack every 2 to 3 hours for the first three days.
 As the eyes begin to heal, you can resume normal activities, taking care not to strain the eye.
 You can return to work in over two weeks, depending on the type of work you do.
+Getting the surgery performed in a multispeciality hospital with advanced equipment and facilities speeds up the recovery period.
+Calwin Hospitals, among the premier eye hospitals in Nagercoil, provides unparalleled eye care and reliable treatment options.

 ×